4yony4/vojext_msgs/README.md

 Inside the "msg_ros1" folder, add the .msg file with the new message file in ROS1.

-IMPORTANT!! the std_msgs/Header Header should have a "H" capital letter (in the "Header" name variable) in the beginning of the message file.

 Then update the CMakeListsROS1.txt, in cmake folder "/cmake/CMakeListROS1.txt".

 ### ROS2: